Slogstin/HD_CO2-Grenades/README.md

-# Description
+# CO2 Grenades

 This Addon adds a CO2 Grenade to [Hideous Destructor](https://codeberg.org/mc776/HideousDestructor), useful for extinguishing large fires or dealing with hordes of Lost Souls.

 https://github.com/user-attachments/assets/148efdf0-9041-42bc-8ea4-b24b24c47fd1

-# Credits
+## Credits

 Matt for [Hideous Destructor](https://codeberg.org/mc776/HideousDestructor).

 [Potetobloke](https://github.com/Potetobloke) for the [Fire Extinguisher & Gas Grenade](https://github.com/Potetobloke/PB_HDAddon_Bangers-And-Mash) code i used as a base.

-# Contents
+## Contents

-## CO2 Grenade:
+### CO2 Grenade

     * Can spawn alone on Health & Armour bonuses
     * Can spawn in a bundle of 4 on Blur Spheres and Rocket Boxes
     * Weighs 30 blocks (20% more than Frag Grenades)